linnalab/qclus/README.md

 ## Quickstart guide

-Below is a quick workflow for QClus.
-Please see the tutorials/tutorial.ipynb notebook for a more thorough guide.
+Below is a quickstart workflow for QClus.
+Please see the tutorials/tutorial.ipynb notebook for a more thorough guide on how to create the required .loom file as well as how to run the QClus algorithm.

 ```python